awsdocs/aws-freertos-docs/doc_source/portingguide/freertos-porting-commonio.md

 To port the common I/O Libraries, you need the following:
 + An IDE project or `CMakeLists.txt` list file that includes the vendor\-supplied I/O drivers\.
-+ A validated configuration of the Amazon FreeRTOS kernel\.
++ A validated configuration of the FreeRTOS kernel\.

 ## Testing<a name="porting-commonio-testing"></a>